All Episodes

 Well, yeah, I'm trying to teach my daughter martial arts.

-It's not really working to the extent that I would like, but uh that was a big step for her.
+It's not really working to the extent that I would like, but that was a big step for her.

-She would in years gone by, she would let it all go.
+In years gone by, she would let it all go.

-And you sorry, but there are people that are cheat and mean, and that's life.
+Sorry, but there are people that are cheat and mean, and that's life.

 That's why I like sports.